SSAFA Volunteer Knowledgebase

 Policy

 • Procured correctly, with IT (and Data Governance as necessary) leading the procurement process based on requirements documents where necessary.
+This includes free services or platforms too, as there will always be governance necessary when introducing new digital initiatives into SSAFA.

 • Registered/logged with IT (and Data Governance as necessary) so that a record exists of what is in use, by whom and for what reason(s) because each device/system/service is a potential attack vector for the organisation.